ing-bank/doing-cli/docs/howto/workflow_new_item.md

 This automates a lot of clicking in the Azure Devops web portal and even runs git commands locally, so you can immediately start your normal `git add`, `git commit` and `git push` development workflow.

-When you're done you can view the associated:
+When you're done you can view the:

 - pull request using `doing open pr <pullrequest id>`.
 Use `doing list` to find your PR id.
 - issue using `doing open issue <issue id>`.
-The git branch name has the issue id as a prefix, or alternatively you can use `doing list`.
+The git branch name has the issue id as a prefix, or alternatively you can use `doing list` to find the issue id.
+- active pull requests using `doing open prs`
+- pipeline runs using `doing open pipe`